Witiko/scm-at-arqmath3/paper/main.md

     matrices from the positional `word2vec` model and the other used the token similarity matrices from non-positional `word2vec` model.

-We used the interpolated text and Tangent-L models using the token similarity matrices from the non-positional `word2vec` model as our primary submission in task 1 of ARQMath-3.
+To represent a question in the soft vector space model, we used the tokens in the title and in the body text.
+To represent an answer in the soft vector space model, we used the tokens in the title of its parent question and in the body text of the answer.
+To give greater weight to tokens in the title, we repeated them γ times, which has proven to be useful in task 1 of ARQMath-2 [@novotny2021ensembling, Section 3.2].

  [08-produce-arqmath-runs]: https://github.com/witiko/scm-at-arqmath3 (file 08-produce-arqmath-runs.ipynb)